Preston and District Pool League – League Regulations – 2026 Summer League

 vi.
 Matches played in previous rounds of the relevant competition can also count towards the allocation.
 For example, 2 league matches and 1 league cup match.

-i.
+vii.
 The committee can bypass this requirement if there are exceptional circumstances or commitment to the league can be demonstrated in other ways.

-ii.
+viii.
 Any requests for ineligible players to be allowed should be made at least 7 days in advance of the scheduled fixture date.
 Full details of the reason must be provided which will only be for exceptional circumstances

 6. Individuals and Pairs.

-a.
+i.
 All early rounds will be the best of 5 frames.

-b.
+ii.
 Quarter Finals will be the best of 7 frames

-c.
+iii.
 Semi Finals will be the best of 9 frames.

-d.
+iv.
 Finals will be the best of 11 frames.

-c.
-Pairs
+b Pairs

-i.
+ii.
 Entry Fees for Pairs Tournaments will be charged per pairs team

-d.
-Individual and Pairs Tournaments Online requirement.
+c.
+Individual and Pairs Tournaments Online requirements

 i.
 Each team must register to play online: providing their email and a contact phone number